 There is one assignment in the course that are obligatory.
 The assignment is to be graded approved or not approved.
 The grade for the course is based on the written examination provided that the students have passed the assignment.
-The obligatory assignment is valid for this and the three following terms.
+Approved compulsory requirements do not have time limits.

 Forms of Assessment

 All the courses at the Department of Economics are evaluated at the end of each semester.